So… your subscriber’s renewal failed?

 - A way for your customer to respond, such as a “reply” button and the phone number of your customer support

 Keep in mind that people sign up for subscription services because they want less hassle, not more.
 So when a set-it-and-forget-it service provider reaches out to them with a request, they get frustrated.
-That’s why it’s critical to make their CC update experience as smooth as possible.
+That’s why it’s critical to make the experience of updating their payment method as smooth as possible.
 This way, you’ll have more chances that a user will give you the necessary information.

 - Make it simple.
 Make sure that your customer knows exactly what they need to do after reading the email.
 Keep it concise and straightforward, and if possible, avoid adding more than one link.